jupyterhub/jupyterhub/docs/source/troubleshooting.md

    configuration problems)
 2. The single-user server cannot *authenticate* its requests (invalid token)

-### Symptoms:
+#### Symptoms:

 The main symptom is a failure to load *any* page served by the single-user server, met with a 500 error.
-This is typically the first page at `/user/you` after logging in or clicking "Start my server".
-When a single-user server receives a request, it makes an API request to the Hub to check if the cookie corresponds to the right user.
+This is typically the first page at `/user/<your_name>` after logging in or clicking "Start my server".
+When a single-user notebook server receives a request, the notebook server makes an API request to the Hub to check if the cookie corresponds to the right user.
 This request is logged.

-If everything is working, it will look like this:
+If everything is working, the response logged will be similar to this:

 ```
 200 GET /hub/api/authorizations/cookie/jupyter-hub-token-name/[secret] (@10.0.1.4) 6.10ms
 ```

-You should see a similar 200 message, as above, in the Hub log when you first visit your single-user server.
-If you don't see this message in the log, it may mean that your single-user server isn't connecting to your Hub.
+You should see a similar 200 message, as above, in the Hub log when you first visit your single-user notebook server.
+If you don't see this message in the log, it may mean that your single-user notebook server isn't connecting to your Hub.

 If you see 403 (forbidden) like this, it's a token problem: